srikanth-mokkapati/modern-pluto/src/pages/posts/influencer-gyaan.md

 template: post
 subtitle: >-
   A Lot of Gyaan is floating around.
 Many experts sprouted in the Bull Market.
   How much are they relevant?
+Should we be
 ---
 ## Lorem ipsum